peertube-viewer/peertube-viewer-rs/README.md

 This readme provides a quick overview of peertube-viewer-rs.

-To learn how to install peertube-viewer, see [the dowload page ](https://peertube-viewer.com/download).
+To learn how to install peertube-viewer, see [the download page ](https://peertube-viewer.com/download).
 To learn how to use it, see [the documentation](https://docs.peertube-viewer.com).

 Compiling